texcindy99/Arvato_Customer_Segmentation_Project/README.md

 1. To deal with the large data which has about 400 features after clearning and digitalization, PCA is used to extract the principal components from the data.
 Using PCA, 90% of the data characterizations are perserved with only half of the data features.

 2. There are many methods to deal with imbalanced data in classification problem including resampling techniques and algorithmic ensemble techniques.
 This project chose cluster based downsampling to prepare a more balanced data while perserving as much as possible the distribution of the original data.
 It also used XGBClassifier to better handle this problem in more efficient way.

+3. For improvement, over sampling other than downsampling based on clusters can be tried.
+Bagging-based & boosting-based techniques on machine learning are also choices to boost the classification accuracy.

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>